 Find an opportunity that fits your family and lifestyle.
 Have your children take responsibility for an ongoing project that affects the family.
 This gives them a sense of purpose and a connection that matters.

 People often ask me how I take all of these ideas and put them into an organized schedule.
 My philosophy is to start with the basics and work up.
-I take a yearly calendar and write in all the things I know are happening ahead of time.
-What is migrating through, educational events, festivals or historical re-enactments, trips we have planned, or family coming to visit?
+I take a yearly calendar and write in everything I know is happening ahead of time.
+What is migrating through, educational events, festivals or historical re-enactments, planned trips, or family visiting?

 First, Manatees come in January.
 Next, the strawberry season starts in December and goes through March.
 Then, blueberries are in April.
 The flint knapping day is in February, the annual Native American education day is in March, and the county fair is in November, so we need to start planning in September.
 Finally, soccer is in October and archery starts in March.

 We may not get to all of the activities.
 But I have a base calendar to refer to each year.
 You can download ours to get started, ADVENTURE CALENDAR.
 Math, language arts, and reading books were the constants in our week.
 Everything else got a tentative schedule to work on over the year.
 We did seatwork when it was hot outside.
 Then, we were on the go when Florida’s weather was beautiful.
 Our overall life had a definitive rhythm and routine.
 But our week’s activities could change.
 This lifestyle may seem odd to some who have grown up within a traditional school setting.
 However, if you can embrace one idea and give it a try the results will inspire you to keep going.

 Shedding the unnecessary and committing to simplicity makes this learning lifestyle work.
 Family time is our priority, and not over-scheduling outside events.
 Finding your own learning lifestyle revival is the true gift of home education.
 Building our children’s hearts, minds, and character is the backbone of why we chose this way of life.
 Because they are only in our homes for a short while, make the most of it.